Frequently Asked Questions

 A: When it comes to digital television, it's an "all or nothing at all" proposition.
 Once the signal is acquired, a steady stream of data assures you'll get a perfect picture and great audio.
-If that bit stream is interrupted, however, there will be nothing - just a blank screen.
+If that bitstream is interrupted, however, there will be nothing - just a blank screen.
 In areas with lots of buildings or obstacles, multi-path distortion can cause a "cliff effect" to kick in.
 The fix is to use a higher-gain antenna assuming the multi-path can be tamed.
 Work is being done to determine the optimal designs for improving error correction in set-top receivers.

 Q: What is a Yagi?

 A: The Yagi antenna is credited to Hidetsugu Yagi (although not the original inventor), A Japanese physicist.
 The Yagi was designed to improve the gain of the antenna concentrated in one direction.
 The directivity is accomplished with added elements called directors and reflectors.
-The Yagi has high Gain, is very directional, and has narrow bandwidth.
+The Yagi has high Gain, is very directional, and has a narrow bandwidth.
 In simple unidirectional antennas like the Yagi, frequency bandwidth is inversely proportional to antenna gain.
-One way to increase the frequency bandwidth of a simple antenna like a Yagi, is to increase the diameter of the antenna conductors.
+One way to increase the frequency bandwidth of a simple antenna like a Yagi is to increase the diameter of the antenna conductors.
 The greater the conductor diameter, the wider the band with increased conductor diameter also has a second benefit, it increases the physical strength of the antennas.Back to top

 Q: My Homeowners association prohibits antennas on the roof, what can I do?

-A: In 1996, The FCC affirmed the rights of homeowners to place antennas on property they own or control.* Check out the FCC ruling here: http://www.fcc.gov/mb/facts/otard.html.
+A: In 1996, The FCC affirmed the rights of homeowners to place antennas on property they own or control*.
+You can read the FCC ruling here: https://www.fcc.gov/media/over-air-reception-devices-rule.
 The law basically states that homeowner association covenants cannot prevent you from installing antennas or dishes.
 The rule "prohibits restrictions that impair the installation, maintenance or use of antennas used to receive video programming."

-At normal elevations, however, the curvature of the earth pretty much limits effectiveness to about 70 miles for UHF band signals.
-Low VHF band (2-6) can bounce further than this, but currently only about 7% of digital TV channels are on the VHF band.
-Most Digital TV channels are on the UHF band - which is line-of-sight transmission.Back to top
+At normal elevations, however, the curvature of the earth limits effectiveness to pretty much 70 miles for UHF signals (sorry, flat-earthers).
+Low VHF signals (channels 2-6) and High VHF signals (channels 7-12) can bounce further than this, but most digital TV channels are on the UHF band (channels 13-26) - which is line-of-sight transmission.Back to top